 - Where more than one motorcycle occupies a parking space only one parking fee for any authorised period shall be required.
 However, no motorcycle shall remain parked in the parking space while the parking meter placed at that parking space shows the authorised period has expired, or for a time in excess of the maximum authorised period.

-- Subject to paragraph (f) of this clause, if the parking space is parallel to the kerb or footpath, the driver of any vehicle (except a motorcycle) shall park the vehicle so that it is headed in the general direction of the movement of the traffic on the side of the street on which it is parked.
+- Subject to paragraph (f) of this clause, if the parking space or area is parallel to the kerb or footpath, the driver of any vehicle (except a motorcycle) shall park the vehicle so that it is headed in the general direction of the movement of the traffic on the side of the street on which it is parked.

 - A motorcycle may be parked otherwise than parallel to the kerb or footpath provided that during the hours of darkness it shall be sufficiently illuminated so as to be visible from at least 50 metres.